 Expect a few changes to the interior as well.
 The biggest change would be the inclusion of captain seats in the second row, instead of the regular bench seats.
 In the rear, we can expect a bench seat which would bring the total seating capacity to six.
 A similar seating arrangement is also seen on the Maruti-Suzuki XL6.
 The equipment should remain the same - a 10.4-inch touchscreen infotainment system, panoramic sunroof, AI assistant with voice commands, along with six airbags for safety and much more.

-The engine options will remain the same as well; a 1.5-litre turbo-petrol unit and a 2.0-litre turbo-diesel unit, both BS-VI compliant.
+The engine options will remain the same as well; a 1.5-litre turbo-petrol unit and a 2.0-litre turbo-diesel unit.
+These engines are only BS-IV compliant as of yet, but are expected to meet BS-VI norms before launch.
 The three-row/six-seater MG Hector will go up against the upcoming Tata Buzzard and the Mahindra XUV500 (which is also due for a facelift).
 Expect launch to take place early next year.